Eagle III

-Aircraft are operated by Air Methods and Direct Charter.
+Aircraft are operated by Air Methods.

 Objectives

 The primary mission for Eagle III is emergency air medical services to include scene flights and transport of critically ill or injured patients to facilities with specialized or greater levels of care.
 In addition to this, Eagle III also provides air support to local law enforcement agencies upon request due to its prime location and ability to rapidly deploy aircraft.
 Eagle III also has flown support missions for the U.S. Secret Service during presidential visits.

 Aircraft

-Eagle III’s primary aircraft is a Eurocopter EC 135 (N135CR), operated by Air Methods.
+Eagle III’s primary aircraft is a Eurocopter EC 135 (N877CR), operated by Air Methods.

-Eagle III also offers nation-wide fixed wing airplane service to transport patients on long distance flights or when weather is lower than helicopter minimums.
-The aircraft are twin engine airplanes with all weather capability.
-Whether the patient is in Wisconsin or across the country, Eagle III can provide safe, reliable transport.
-Fixed wing aircraft are operated by Direct Charter.

 In the past the Eagle III program has operated a Bell 407 (N407CR) which has been retired, and a Messerschmitt-Bölkow-Blohm Bo 105 (N202LF) which was lost in an accident on April 13, 2006.